 Our lower rates provide greater advantage of your home’s equity.

-The reverse mortgage line of credit is still the most popular option for senior borrowers when choosing how to access their funds with their reverse mortgage.
-According to AARP, borrowers have recognized this choice at about 66% of the time when obtaining a reverse mortgage as being the right choice for them.
-The credit line option allows borrowers a great deal...
+60 comments In 2019, the reverse mortgage line of credit continues to be the most popular option for homeowners when choosing how to access their funds.
+According to an article by AARP, borrowers recognized this choice at about 66% of the time when obtaining a reverse mortgage as being the right choice for them.
+Since HUD changed the guidelines on the receipt of...
 Read Full Article

-A Look into the "Reverse Mortgage LOC" VS "HELOC" (Traditional Home Equity Line of Credit) You may have heard of reverse mortgages, and the retirement option they can offer to individuals or couples who are “house rich, cash poor.”
+1 comment A Look into the "Reverse Mortgage" VS "HELOC" (Home Equity Line of Credit) You may have heard of reverse mortgages, and the retirement option they can offer to individuals or couples who are “house rich, cash poor.”
 For those looking to tap into their home equity in retirement, a reverse mortgage can be a useful tool to allow this.
-A...
+A home...
 Read Full Article

 2 comments If I do a reverse mortgage, can I pull all the money up front as a lump sum or do I have to have a line of credit, and is there cost to pulling out all the money up front?
 Hi David, HUD changed the program a little while back so that borrowers are capped at what they...
 Read Full Article

 2 comments If I take an initial lump sum is it possible to obtain further equity in a lump sum after a number of years or would I have to pay the loan off and get a new loan?
 HUD allows you to take your loan as a fixed rate or an adjustable rate loan.
 The fixed rate loan is a closed-ended...
 Read Full Article